41+ Brand New DeFi Statistics (2023)

 The Coinbase user base grew by a three-year high of approximately 4 million between Q3 2020 and Q4 2020.

-Words like “Bitcoin”, “Blockchain”, and “crypto” have become common parlance and that is unlikely to change.
+Words like “Bitcoin”, “Blockchain”, and “crypto” have become common parlance.
+Which is unlikely to change.
 The prevalence of DeFi is likely to grow in the future.